Dragon8029/100-days-of-code/Attempt6.md

 Worked through chapter 4 and part way through chapter 5 of the Javascript & jQuery book.
 Covered loops and DOM manipulation.

 ---

+##D13/100:
+*Aug 11, 2019*

+Finished chapter 5 on DOM and partially made my way through chapter 6 on events.

+---